COMP2150-24s1/level-design-assessment-Commander-Firestrike/README.md

     6. Create a lot of individual, separated encounters in Unity based on certain mechanics and prefabs for the second and third sections
     7. Connect each encounter together in Unity in a way that follows dramatic pacing, while constantly testing and modifying the encounters to better target the desired player experience
 - Despite not using diagramming tools very much, I still believe I iterated effectively by testing every change to ensure the desired player experience was met
+- The final platforming section after getting the third key, and the layout of the two last sections could be improved with more iteration

 ## Generative AI Use Acknowledgement